jaykansara2019/Beer_Categorization/README.md

 ![](https://github.com/jaykansara2019/Group-A_UofT_Data-Bootcamp_Final-Project/blob/fbc0dfa458f3609f5c1981344f23c48cdbed0bd8/Images/Data/hist_abv.png)

-Outliers in the features columns were checked using the box plots.
+Outliers in the features columns were checked using box plots.
 Approximately 5% of the outliers were present in the dataset for all the features.
 The amount of outliers should not affect the Machine Learning model.
-In Random Forest and XGBoost model, scaling was performed for Xvariables to ensure that outliers will not affect the accuracy score.
+In Random Forest and XGBoost model, scaling was performed for the features to ensure that outliers will not affect the accuracy score.

 ![](https://github.com/jaykansara2019/Group-A_UofT_Data-Bootcamp_Final-Project/blob/fbc0dfa458f3609f5c1981344f23c48cdbed0bd8/Images/Data/Outliers_1.png)